tomwolfe/metamorphic-core/README.md

 A functional API endpoint (`/genesis/analyze-ethical`) capable of:

-1.  **Analyzing Python Code for Ethical Concerns:** Using a configurable policy engine (enforcing BiasRisk, TransparencyScore, and Safety Boundary constraints, configurable via JSON).
+1.  **Analyzing Python Code for Basic Ethical Concerns:** Using a *very basic*, directly-in-code rule-based policy engine (initially enforcing BiasRisk, TransparencyScore, and Safety Boundary constraints - configurable via JSON in active development).
 2.  **Providing Basic Code Quality Assessment:**  Leveraging `CodeReviewAgent` (Flake8 output reporting via API).
-3.  **Generating Placeholder Tests:** Utilizing `TestGenAgent` to create basic pytest placeholder tests for Python code.
+3.  **Generating Placeholder Tests:** Utilizing `TestGenAgent` to create basic pytest placeholder tests for Python code and return the placeholder test *code* as a string in the API response (*Tests are not executed by the API in the MVP*).
-4.  **API Access:**  Providing a functional `/genesis/analyze-ethical` API endpoint that integrates ethical analysis and code quality checks.
+4.  **API Access:**  Providing a functional `/genesis/analyze-ethical` API endpoint that integrates basic ethical analysis and code quality checks.

 #### Phase 1 Deliverables <a name="phase-1-deliverables"></a>

-1. Functional API endpoint (`/genesis/analyze-ethical`) for ethical code analysis.
+1. Functional API endpoint (`/genesis/analyze-ethical`) for basic ethical code analysis and code quality assessment.
-2. Basic Ethical Policy Engine enforcing BiasRisk, TransparencyScore, and Safety Boundary constraints, with policies configurable via JSON.
+2. Basic Ethical Policy Engine enforcing BiasRisk, TransparencyScore, and Safety Boundary constraints (*JSON configuration loading and enforcement in active development*).

 #### Phase 1 Actionable Steps (Version 1.3 - Revised 3 - *Final Revision*) <a name="phase-1-actionable-steps-version-13---revised-3---final-revision"></a>